mohamed-arradi/WebTranslate-Mozilla/README.md

 ## Release History

+* 1.0.2 (Based on User Review  from 1.0.1)
+    * Implemented a translate engine caching mechanism.
+    * Implemented an easy way to translate a web page from the contextual menu.
+One single click is now enough and it use saved preferences.

 * 1.0.1
     * Langage is now saved and no need to reselect everytime.
     * New window mode available.
 You can now load the transation to a new window instead of just a new tab.